znti/dojot-web/README.md

 ```

 ### set(templateData)
-Creates a new template based on data sent on {templateData}
+Creates a new template based on data sent on `templateData`.

 ```js
 Templates.set({